Skip to content

 Crontab Explainer

-Paste any cron expression and get a plain-English explanation, a visual breakdown of each field, and the next 10 scheduled run times.
-Supports standard 5-field cron syntax used by Unix/Linux cron, AWS CloudWatch, GitHub Actions, and more.
+Paste any cron expression and get a plain-English explanation, a field-by-field breakdown, and the next 10 scheduled run times.
+Supports the standard 5-field syntax used by Unix/Linux cron, AWS CloudWatch Events, GitHub Actions, Kubernetes CronJobs, and most scheduling systems.

 Frequently Asked Questions